-For some of our precious children, division is incredibly hard, and when you add a two digit divisor – division becomes even harder.
+For some of our precious children division can be incredibly hard, and when you add a two-digit divisor – division becomes even harder.

 Interactive notebooks can be as complicated or as simple as you want them to be.
-This FREE interactive notebook printable is a simple as you can go.
+This free interactive notebook printable is as simple as you can go.

 All you need is a